 Synonyms of Primary Sclerosing Cholangitis

 - Chronic Obliterative Cholangitis

 - Stenosing Cholangitis

 - No subdivisions found.

-Primary sclerosing cholangitis is a rare progressive disorder characterized by inflammation, thickening, and abnormal formation of fibrous tissue (fibrosis) within the passages that carry bile from the liver (bile ducts).
+Primary sclerosing cholangitis (PSC) is a rare progressive disorder characterized by inflammation, thickening, and abnormal formation of fibrous tissue (fibrosis) within the passages that carry bile from the liver (bile ducts).
+Both the bile ducts within the liver (intrahepatic) and outside the liver (extrahepatic) are affected.
 This often results in the obstruction or interruption of bile flow from the liver (cholestasis).
-Symptoms associated with primary sclerosing cholangitis include fatigue and itching (pruritis), followed by yellowing of the skin, mucous membranes, and whites of the eyes (jaundice).
-In addition, affected individuals may have dark urine, light-colored stools, abdominal pain, and/or nausea.
+Symptoms associated with PSC include fatigue and itching (pruritus), followed by yellowing of the skin, mucous membranes, and whites of the eyes (jaundice).
+Affected individuals may also have dark urine, light-colored stools, abdominal pain, and/or nausea.
 In some cases, the liver may also become abnormally enlarged (hepatomegaly).
-According to the medical literature, approximately 50 to 75 percent of individuals with primary sclerosing cholangitis may also have ulcerative colitis.
-The exact cause of primary sclerosing cholangitis is not known.
+Scarring of the liver (cirrhosis) eventually develops and many individuals will ultimately require a liver transplant.
+According to the medical literature, approximately 60 to 80 percent of individuals with PSC also have inflammatory bowel disease (IBD), most often ulcerative colitis.
+The relationship between these disorders and the exact cause of PSC are not fully understood.

 Organizations related to Primary Sclerosing Cholangitis